Money-Goals-SRL/money-manager/README.md

 6. _Changes and Updates_: over time, the project could be reviewed, modified or even expanded!
 7. _Reference guide_ (not guaranteed): creation of a reference guide in .pdf format, which will include the used model, inputs and outputs of the model, the pros, cons and flaws explanation and a bacis guide on how to use the online calculator.

+## Log of content (IT)

+### 07/03/2023 - To Do List

+1. Create the frontend with React
+2. Initialize backend app
+3. Start development of 50/30/20 calculator

 ## Work

 ### Completed